surmeier/about/index.md

 - I have high familiarity with and am actively learning `Rzk`, `F*/Low*`, `Nix`, `Lean 4`, `Dhall`, `Unison`, and `RISC-V Assembly`.

 I like water polo, competitive poker, and fashion design in my free time.
-If you're interested in working on something together, contact me via email: `carson at surmeier dot us`.
+If you're interested in working on something together, contact me via email: `hays <at> surmeier <dot> us`.

 - “The valor that struggles is better than the weakness that endures.” - Hegel.